awsdocs/amazon-ecs-developer-guide/doc_source/task-iam-roles.md

    1. Review the trusted entity and permissions policy for the role\.

    1. For **Add tags \(Optional\)**, enter any metadata tags you want to associate with the IAM role, and then choose **Create role**\.

-## Using a supported AWS SDK<a name="task-iam-roles-minimum-sdk"></a>

-Support for IAM roles for tasks was added to the AWS SDKs on July 13th, 2016\.
-The containers in your tasks must use an AWS SDK version that was created on or after that date\.
-AWS SDKs that are included in Linux distribution package managers may not be new enough to support this feature\.

-To ensure that you are using a supported SDK, follow the installation instructions for your preferred SDK at [Tools for Amazon Web Services](https://aws.amazon.com/tools/) when you are building your containers to get the latest version\.

 ## Specifying an IAM role for your tasks<a name="specify-task-iam-roles"></a>